-You see, Google crawls the Internet with these dealios called “spiders” every night, which look for the most recent material published on different subjects.
-And when the latest/most current information is found on a subject, the Google spiders get all excited and they bring this information to the front of the search for the subject.
+Google crawls the Internet with these dealios called “spiders” every night, which look for the most recent material published on different subjects.
+And when the latest information is found on a subject, the Google spiders get all excited and they bring this information to the front of the search for the subject.

-So let’s say, for example, you are a real estate agent in Haile Plantation, FL, and you decide to write up a market report about home sales during the month of June 2010 in Haile Plantation FL.
-When you put the report together, and you post it to your blog, and your blog is uploaded to the Internet, Google‘s spiders will find it and bring it to the front of the search pages for buyers looking for information about Haile Plantation homes sold (or whatever you used for tags).
+So let’s say, for example, you are a real estate agent in Haile Plantation in Gainesville Florida and you decide to write up a market report about home sales during the month of June 2010.
+When you put the report together, and you post it to your blog, and your blog is uploaded to the Internet, Google’s spiders will find it and bring it to the front of the search pages for buyers looking for information about Haile Plantation homes sold.

-And let’s say the next day you decide to write about Haile Village Farmers Market which happens every Saturday morning throughout the year in Haile Plantation FL, and you include pictures of the farmers market, and perhaps a short video with the help of a online video editor, and you post it to your blog, and you upload your blog to the Internet.
+And let’s say the next day you decide to write about the farmers market in Haile Village which happens every Saturday morning throughout the year in Haile Plantation FL, and you include pictures of the farmers market, and perhaps a short video with the help of an online video editor, and you post it to your blog, and you upload your blog to the Internet.

 That night Google’s spiders will retrieve it and bring it to the front of search results for people doing a Google search for Haile Village Farmers Market.

 Yes.
 Yes it is.

 And the more you blog about a specific area (Haile Plantation FL, or Town of Tioga, or Cambridge Forest, etc.), the more likely you are to appear in the front of search results for that subject.

 Why?
 Because Google likes fresh content, just like newspaper editors do.